yandooo/graphql-spring-boot/README.md

 * `graphql.timer.query`
 * `graphql.websocket.sessions` - number of active websocket sessions for subscriptions
 * `graphql.websocket.subscriptions` - number of active subscriptions

+## FAQs
+### WARNING: NoClassDefFoundError when using GraphQL Java Tools > 5.4.x

+If you're using `graphql-java-tools` in combination with Spring Boot 2.1.x or below then you need to set the
+`kotlin.version` in your Spring Boot project explicitly to version >= 1.3.70, because Spring Boot Starter parent of that Spring Boot version overrides it with a 1.2.* version of Kotlin.
+`graphql-java-tools` requires 1.3.* however because of its coroutine support.
+If you don't override this version you will run into a `NoClassDefFoundError`.

+Spring Boot team has indicated the Kotlin version will be upgraded to 1.3 in Spring Boot 2.2.

 # Contributions